 - Applicants must have an MD, PhD, MD/PhD or equivalent degree.

 - Eligible organizations include public or private institutions, such as universities, colleges, hospitals, and laboratories, both domestic and international.

 - Projects that bring together investigators from diverse scientific disciplines are highly encouraged.
 For team applications, one recipient principal investigator and recipient institution must be selected.
 International applications are welcome.

 - Awardees, as a condition of acceptance, will be required to attend the annual NETRF Research Symposium.
-Up to $2,000 may be allocated from the grant to offset travel costs for the Symposium.
+Funds from the awarded grant should be allocated to attend the Annual NETRF Symposium.

 NETRF will recruit for Investigator Award applications as part of our annual Request for Applications (RFA).
 Letters of Intent (LOI) are reviewed by the NETRF Board of Scientific Advisors, with applicants invited to submit full applications based on the quality of the project, support from the applicant’s institution, budget, and potential of the research to advance the field.